schollka/RAISE/README.md

 ### 6. Setting up the `ognclient` systemd service

-To ensure the RAISE OGN client starts automatically on boot, set up a `systemd` service that launches the script using its virtual environment.
+To ensure the RAISE OGN Client starts automatically on boot, set up a `systemd` service that launches the script using its virtual environment.

 1. **Create the service file**
    ```bash